Axiom Geomatics logo

 If you have ever been involved in developing, buying or selling a property, you may have come across the term.
 But for the unfamiliar, just what is a plot plan, and why is it so important for property developments?

-In layman's terms, a plot plan is simply a detailed drawing that represents a property’s boundaries, and the design of the structures, and critical features like easements, utility right of ways, and in some jurisdictions includes landscaping.
+A plot plan is a detailed drawing that represents a property’s boundaries, the design of the structures, and critical features like easements, utility right-of-ways, and, in some jurisdictions, includes landscaping.
 A plot plan might also include elevations.
 This important document helps ensure that construction, renovations, and various other property management projects are planned and delivered as intended and without errors.
 What is also important is what a plot plan isn’t.
-The plot plan does not show the constructed, or “as built” location of anything, only the planned/designed location.
-If you want a document showing the real, actual, on-the-ground location you will need a Real Property Report (or RPR).
+The plot plan does not show the constructed, or “as-built” location of anything, only the planned/designed location.
+If you want a document showing the real, actual, on-the-ground location, you will need a Real Property Report (or RPR).
 The RPR is also the document you use when buying or selling a home.

 What Is a Plot Plan Important For?

-A plot plan provides information and transparency in many contexts such as building permit applications, designing the house location, landscaping and outdoor lighting and sign locations.
-In each instance and more, a plot plan essentially provides clarity by providing a platform to communicate to all the interested parties the plan for the area.
+A plot plan provides information and transparency in many contexts, such as building permit applications, designing the building location, landscaping and outdoor lighting, and sign locations.
+A plot plan essentially provides clarity by providing a platform to communicate to all the interested parties the plan for the area.

-Plot plans ensure compliance with strict zoning and by-laws, help avoid costly mistakes, and facilitate communication between property owners, contractors, and governing authorities clearer and transparent.
+Plot plans ensure compliance with strict zoning and bylaws, help avoid costly mistakes, and facilitate communication between property owners, contractors, and governing authorities in a clear and transparent way.

 What Is a Plot Plan Composed Of?

 The plot plan clearly defines the exact limits of the property based on legal descriptions.
-Sometimes these will be derived from the subdivision plan, and sometimes they will be re surveyed at the start of a new big project in anticipation of significant construction efforts.
-These boundaries help avoid designs that create frustrating disputes over shared or neighbouring land, encroachments into right of ways or violations of bylaws. - Structures
+Sometimes these will be derived from the subdivision plan, and sometimes they will be resurveyed at the start of a new big project in anticipation of significant construction efforts.
+These boundaries help avoid designs that create frustrating disputes over shared or neighbouring land, encroachments into right-of-ways, or violations of bylaws.

 Utility structures, drainage paths, and electrical connections are usually included, ensuring compliance with infrastructure and environmental requirements.
-Gas and water connections as well as power poles are sometimes included. - Landscaping Details
+Gas and water connections, as well as power poles, are sometimes included.

 Features like trees, gardens, and driveways are noted, providing a comprehensive overview of the property’s layout.